nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ## Goals
 ### How are goal deadlines calculated?

-If the ideal frequency to meet a friend is weekly, the deadline to meet will be on the Sunday of every week.
+If the ideal frequency to meet a friend is weekly, the deadline to meet will always be on the Sunday of every week.
 To give an example, you met your friend on Wednesday this week.
 You have completed your goal of meeting your friend every week for this week.
 The deadline for the next meeting will be the next Sunday after the coming Sunday.
 You can think of it as weekly assignments.
 If your assignment is due every Sunday and you complete the current week's assignment on Wednesday.
 The next weekly assignment will be due two Sundays after.